Sheltered housing is a type of ‘housing with support’, which you can buy or rent. Find out if it's the right housing option for you.

 - Check that the developer is registered with an accredited body such as the National House Building Council (NHBC).
 Newer properties built by registered developers are covered by a Sheltered Housing Code.

 - Check if the management group are members of a recognised trade body such as the Association of Retirement Housing Managers (ARHM).
 They have a code of practice.

-- Most sheltered housing is sold on a leasehold basis.
+Most assisted living housing is sold on a leasehold basis.
 There may be restrictions in the lease on what happens if you want to sell the property or leave it to a relative in your will.
-Make sure you check these restrictions before you buy.
+Make sure you check these restrictions and other lease terms and conditions before you buy.

 What should I do next?